wandb/docs/docs/tutorials/monai_3d_segmentation.md

 ## 🔱 Inference

-Using the artifacts interface, we can select which version of the artifact is the best model checkpoint, in this case, the mean epoch-wise training loss.
-We can also explore the entire lineage of the artifact and also use the version that we need.
+Using the artifacts interface, you can select which version of the artifact is the best model checkpoint, in this case, the mean epoch-wise training loss.
+You can also explore the entire lineage of the artifact and use the version that you need.

 | ![An example of how the model artifacts are tracked on WandB](@site/static/images/tutorials/monai/viz-5.gif) |
 |:--:|